At NDT Technology, we don’t use the words “Research & Development” lightly. After all, our name says – and the core of our business is – Technology.

 Yes, we are also interested in theory because “Nothing is so practical as a good theory” (Kurt Lewin, 1945)

-Our electromagnetic wire rope NDE equipment was developed over the past decades by Dr. Herbert R. Weischedel and his team of engineers, technicians, computer programmers and designers.
+Our electromagnetic wire rope NDE equipment was developed over the past decades by Dr. Herbert R. Weischedel RIP. and his team of engineers, technicians, computer programmers and designers.
 In other words, people with a solid foundation in engineering, physics, mathematics, electromagnetics, signal processing, and manufacturing.

 Our R&D effort was partially funded by the United States government under the – highly competitive – Small Business Innovation Research (SBIR) Program with additional support from the Gas Research Institute (GRI) and from the Pipeline Research Council International (PRCI).